 Photography by Armando Rafael Moutela.

-Seikatsu Kogei is a Japanese term that has become part of our vernacular ever since we began working with some of the people at the forefront of this movement, Ryuji Mitani, Kazumi Tsuji and Masanobu Ando, to name a few.
+Seikatsu Kogei is a Japanese term that has become part of our lexicon ever since we began working with some of the people at the forefront of this movement, Ryuji Mitani, Kazumi Tsuji and Masanobu Ando, to name a few.
 The term Seikatsu Kogei translates to “Life Industrial Arts.”
 It represents a new standard in household crafts that phased in near the end of Mingei, the Japanese folk art movement.
 We are pleased to present a guest entry written by Ryuji Mitani in which he describes what the term means to him.

 The entry below was translated from Japanese to English.